miladrahimi/php-jwt/README.md

 ### Error Handling

-Here are the exceptions that the package throw:
+Here are the exceptions that the package might throw:
 * `InvalidKeyException`:
   * By `Generator` and `Parser` methods.
   * When the provided key is not valid.